DavidMorgan206/GoldenPath/README.md

 **Running Tests With Docker**

-Currently only unit tests are supported by the container defined in *DockerFile*.
+Currently, only unit tests are supported by the container defined in *DockerFile*.
 This is not enough coverage for a pull request, so it's not really useful yet.
 TODO: make a docker image with full test environment so we can switch to CI and simplify setup.

 **Running Tests Locally**